sts10/radiation/README.md

 # ☢ Radiation v 0.0.5 ☢

 Radiation is a simple blog CMS for [totallynuclear.club](http://totallynuclear.club/) pages.
+You can see a live example of a blog created with Radiation [on my page](http://totallynuclear.club/~schlink/blog.html).

+## Getting Started

 ### Installation